Directors: Jeffrey Walker, Gracie Otto

 The Clearing will release new episodes weekly on Disney+.

-Over the two episodes, I watched the burning question as Freya and Amy’s stories go back and forth about whether a child has suffered as manage psychological damage as Amy could ever recover.
-With six episodes left, my early answer would be no, but I shall find out as the series continues.
+Across the two episodes I watched, the central question as Freya/Amy’s story toggles back and forth is whether a child who has suffered as much psychological damage as Amy can ever truly recover.
+With six episodes to go, my early answer would be “no,” but I’m keen to see where the series lands.

-With a sensational Australian cast of co-stars, including Guy Pearce, Claudia Karvan, Kate Mulvany, Xavier Samuel, and Harry Greenwood, there are plenty of familiar faces to love or, often in this series, hate.
+With a sensational Australian ensemble—including Guy Pearce, Claudia Karvan, Kate Mulvany, Xavier Samuel, and Harry Greenwood—there are plenty of familiar faces to love or, more often here, to loathe.